filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     ...
     ```

-1. The Lotus daemon will continute to run in this terminal window.
-All subsequent commands we use should be done in a seperate terminal window.
+1. The Lotus daemon will continue to run in this terminal window.
+All subsequent commands we use should be done in a separate terminal window.
 {{< /tab >}}
 {{< tab tabName="Hyperspace" >}}
 <br>